si-yuan20/Robust-segmentation-of-colon-polyps-Unet/README.md

 > **An Enhanced U-Shape Architecture Network with Cross-Scale Attention and Frequency-Domain Perception for Robust Colorectal Polyp Segmentation**

-Accurate segmentation of colorectal polyps from colonoscopy images plays a critical role in early diagnosis and prevention of colorectal cancer.
-However, challenges such as scale variation, blurred boundaries, and complex backgrounds significantly hinder segmentation performance.
+Accurate segmentation of colorectal polyps from colonoscopy images plays a crucial role in early diagnosis and prevention of colorectal cancer.
+However, challenges such as large-scale variation, indistinct boundaries, and complex background interference remain significant.

-To address these issues, we propose an enhanced U-shaped encoder–decoder architecture that integrates:
+To address these issues, we propose an enhanced U-shaped encoder–decoder architecture integrating:

-* ✅ **SCAS (Skip Connection-based Cross-scale Attention Strategy)**
+* **SCAS (Skip Connection-based Cross-scale Attention Strategy)**
-* ✅ **D2F (Dual-Domain Feature Fusion with Frequency Perception)**
+* **D2F (Dual-domain Feature Fusion with Frequency Perception)**

-These modules jointly improve feature representation by capturing both spatial and frequency-domain information.
+These modules collaboratively enhance both global structural representation and fine-grained boundary modeling.

 ---

 ## 🚀 Key Features

-* 🔹 Cross-scale attention for effective multi-level feature fusion
+* Cross-scale attention for multi-level feature interaction
-* 🔹 Frequency-domain perception for boundary refinement
+* Frequency-domain perception for boundary enhancement
-* 🔹 Robust performance across multiple benchmark datasets
+* Robust generalization across multiple datasets
-* 🔹 Lightweight and efficient design for practical deployment

 ---

 ## 📂 Project Structure